 The Pixel 3a came out of nowhere and flexed its muscles to show the industry that you can have a great phone without a hefty price tag.
 Since Pixel smartphones are first-party devices straight from Google, you can be sure you'll have root access one way or another.
 For right now the method used to get your Pixel 3a rooted will take a few steps, but they go by real quick.

-With Unc0ver, Pwn20wnd was the first to successfully jailbreak an iPhone and iPad running iOS 12 versions.
-While it initially couldn't work on all devices, it's a completely different story now.
-Unc0ver currently works up to iOS 12.4 for A7 to A12X-powered devices.
-Plus, Chimera, another jailbreak tool, supports a similar range of models and versions.
+With Unc0ver, Pwn20wnd was the first to jailbreak an iPhone and iPad running iOS 12 versions.
+While it initially couldn't work on all devices, it's an entirely different story now.
+Unc0ver currently works up to iOS 13.3 for most A7 to A13-powered devices.
+Plus, Chimera, another jailbreak tool, supports a similar range of models on iOS 12 to 12.2 and iOS 12 to 12.4.

 With the recent launch of the OnePlus 6T, the company continues to impress us with some of the best phones when it comes to the rooting and modding.
 OnePlus has made it easy enough to get up and running with the rooting process as fast as possible.
 The OnePlus devices follow the same core principles Google uses for their Pixels, which is excellent news for both the user and the development side of things.